-In 2021The Department for developing early literacy skills.
+In 2021The Department for the protection released a new piece of guidance on reading and developing early literacy skills.

 This guidance is to help schools teach children to read; it is broken down into 6 sections, which we have summarised and contextualised for our school.